jdbedics/dbthandbook/01-individual.Rmd

 ## Missed Session

-1. Call the number you confirmed to be the best number to reach them
-2. If a client misses a session, call and leave voicemail.
+1. If a client misses a session, call and leave voicemail.
-3. Never say the clinic in a phone message unless the client said it's okay.
+2. Never say the clinic in a phone message unless the client said it's okay.
   * By default say “This is _your first name_ calling.
 We had an appointment at 11:00AM.
-Since I didn't hear from you in 24-hours, you'll be charged with a miss session.
-You'll be charged for two sessions the next time I see.
-Please call to confirm your next appointment by Friday at 5PM."
+Since I didn't hear from you in 24-hours, i wanted to remind you that you'll be charged with a miss session.
+The next time that you come in you'll have to pay double."
-  * You might add: "If I don't hear from by that time then I'll assume you are no longer interested in treatment and I'll close your file.
+  * You might add: "Please call to confirm your next appointment by Friday at 5PM.
+If I don't hear from you by that time then I'll assume you are no longer interested in treatment and I'll close your file.
 You can always re-initiate treatment at anytime."